cathoderaydude/ArcadeControlPanel/README.md

 # Overview

-This app allows you to connect pushbuttons to your PC using an inexpensive USB device called an FT232 like [this one](https://www.amazon.com/FT232R-FT232RL-Serial-Converter-XYGStudy/dp/B00DTRFKM4), then trigger arbitrary key sequences when you press them.
+This app allows you to connect pushbuttons to your PC using an inexpensive USB device called an FT232, then trigger arbitrary key sequences when you press them.
+An example device is [this one](https://www.amazon.com/FT232R-FT232RL-Serial-Converter-XYGStudy/dp/B00DTRFKM4), but there are many others - see the "Requirements" section below.

 I started this project because I needed button inputs for a touchscreen-only arcade machine I acquired.
 I was running MAME, which needed an "insert coin" button, and Steam games which required a keypress to exit.
-I didn't want a keyboard hanging out of the cabinet, just some basic buttons to do preassigned actions to whatever program was in focus.
+I didn't want a keyboard hanging out of the cabinet, just some basic buttons to send preassigned keystrokes to whatever program was in focus.

 The FT232 is a $10 USB "COM port adapter" which can be used in a mode called "GPIO" or "bit-bang," in which you can use all 8 pins as generic inputs or outputs.
 This allowed me to connect up to eight physical buttons and access them from software.